coderwall-labrador/About/README.md

-#### The Lab is awarded to registered Coderwall members that have open sourced at least one original repo where C# is the dominant language.
+#### The Lab Achievement is awarded to registered Coderwall members that have open sourced at least one original repo where C# is the dominant language.

 ## What is Coderwall